Understanding In-Network and Out-of-Network Benefits

 • Deductibles, coinsurance, and out-of-pocket maximums are higher.

-• The member is responsible for charges above the plan’s allowed amount, these changes can be significant.
+• The member is responsible for charges above the plan’s allowed amount (called “balance billing”).
+These charges can be significant.

 • Preventive services are not paid at 100%.